 - Many customizable scalability settings using r.DOF.* console variables to scale it according to your project needs on hardware with finite resources.

 For additional information, please see the Depth of Field documentation.

-The Niagara visual effects (VFX) Editor is now available as an Early Access plugin!
-Try out an early access version of the all-new visual effects tool that will eventually replace Unreal Cascade.
+The Niagara visual effects (VFX) Editor is now available as a Beta plugin!
+Try out a Beta version of the all-new visual effects tool that will eventually replace Unreal Cascade.
 Watch this GDC talk for a deeper dive on the vision for Niagara.

 Improvements to Effect Design and Creation

 Left - Particle system utilizing dynamic input module; Right - Dynamic input module